ergo-services/ergo/README.md

 Here is simple EndToEnd test demonstrates performance of messaging subsystem

-#### Sequential Process.Call using two processes running on single and two nodes
+#### Sequential Process.Call using two processes running on a single and two nodes

 Hardware: laptop with Intel(R) Core(TM) i5-8265U (4 cores.
 8 with HT)